New ISO 14001 Is Almost Here And It Is Tougher on Lifecycle

-The 2026 revision of ISO 14001 has formally landed.
-Published in Q1 2026, the updated Environmental Management Systems standard sharpens its focus on lifecycle perspective, particularly within Clause 6 Planning.
+The 2026 revision of ISO 14001 will formally land next month.
+Scheduled for publishing in April 2026, the updated Environmental Management Systems standard sharpens its focus on lifecycle perspective, particularly within Clause 6 Planning.

 For UK manufacturers, this is not cosmetic.
 The message is clear.